LibrariesHacked/cilipsw/routes.md

 - Historic traffic data can be used to give further indications of travel times.

 Open Street Map data is used in [Open Route Service](https://openrouteservice.org/), open source and developed by the University of Heidelberg.
 Free APIs are also included to calculate routes and route times for different travel types.

+With this data we can look at travel times around a library for different travel types: walking, driving, cycling, etc.